Bo Nix: Professional career

-Denver Broncos
+2024 season

 Nix was selected by the Denver Broncos in the first round (12th overall) of the 2024 NFL draft.
-Nix initially drew the interest of Broncos head coach Sean Payton due to his high completion rate and low negative play differential in college, in addition to an impressive performance in private workouts.
-He was the last of six quarterbacks taken in the first round, tied with the 1983 draft for the most in NFL history.
-Nix signed his four-year rookie contract, worth $18.6 million fully guaranteed, on May 11, 2024.
+He initially drew the interest of head coach Sean Payton due to his high completion rate and low negative play differential in college, in addition to an impressive performance in private workouts.
+Nix was the last of six quarterbacks taken in the first round, tied with the 1983 draft for the most in NFL history.
+On May 11, 2024, he signed his four-year rookie contract, worth $18.6 million fully guaranteed.

-2024 season

 On August 22, Nix was named the Broncos' starting quarterback for the season opener against the Seattle Seahawks, becoming the first Broncos rookie to start since John Elway in 1983.
-In his NFL debut against Seattle, Nix completed 26 of 42 passes for 138 yards, two interceptions, and a rushing touchdown in a 26–20 loss.
+In his NFL debut against Seattle, Nix completed 26 of 42 passes for 138 yards, two interceptions, and a rushing touchdown during a 26–20 loss.
 His 138 passing yards set an NFL record for the fewest by a quarterback with 25 or more completions in a game.
 Nix earned his first win in week 3 against the Tampa Bay Buccaneers, throwing for 216 yards, a rushing touchdown, and no interceptions in a 26–7 victory.
 In week 4, he recorded his first career passing touchdown and led the Broncos to a 10–9 upset victory over the New York Jets despite ending the first half with negative passing yards and finishing the game with only 60 total passing yards.
 Additionally, Nix did not allow a turnover or sack for the second consecutive game.

 Nix had a standout October, beginning with a three-touchdown performance in a week 5 victory against the Las Vegas Raiders, followed by 216 passing yards and two touchdowns in week 6 against the Los Angeles Chargers.
 In week 7, he led the Broncos to a dominant 33–10 win over the New Orleans Saints, tying the franchise record for rookie quarterback wins.
 He capped the month with 284 passing yards, four total touchdowns, and a 75.7% completion rate in week 8 against the Carolina Panthers, setting a new franchise record with five wins as a rookie.
 His performances throughout October earned him NFL Offensive Rookie of the Month honors.